-Summit County Public Health is entering its 40th year of providing mosquito control for residents.
+Summit County Public Health has been providing mosquito control services to the residents of Summit County for 45+ years.
 The program, which began in 1976, was a response to LaCrosse encephalitis outbreaks within the county.

 Due to the West Nile Virus (WNV) outbreak in the U.S. in 1999, SCPH increased its focus on surveillance to detect mosquitoes carrying disease.
 Surveillance consists of setting 21 strategically located mosquito traps per day in Summit County.
 The mosquitoes are sent to the Ohio Department of Health for testing for West Nile Virus.
 This provides SCPH with information on locations of any infected mosquitoes within the county and where to best focus our mosquito reduction efforts.